sambhatt11/Premier_League_Crest_Identifier/README.md

 ### 4. Inference Page
 ![Inference Page](assets/inference.png "Inference Page") The **Inference Page** allows users to upload images and get real-time predictions based on the selected model.
 After uploading an image, users can see the predicted class.

+## Data
+The data used to train the models for this application was sourced from [here](https://www.kaggle.com/datasets/alexteboul/english-premier-league-logo-detection-20k-images?utm_source=chatgpt.com).
+This dataset includes a diverse collection of images categorized by team, providing the necessary information for accurate model training and evaluation.

+## Model Files
+Due to their large size, the pre-trained model files have not been included in this repository.
+However, you can easily generate your own models by utilizing the provided training scripts and architecture definitions.
+The code contains all the necessary components to recreate the models detailed in this project.****

 ## License